Latest News

 as a tribute to Mrs. Victor, one of our founding members.

-Upon her death in 1952, Mrs. Victor bequeathed a monetary gift to the Theatre Arts Club to be used specifically for scholarship awards.
+Mrs. Victor bequeathed a monetary gift to the Theatre Arts Club in 1952 to be used specifically for scholarship awards.

-Every year since then, the Theatre Arts Club has awarded a scholarship to an outstanding female drama student at Wayne State University.
+Every year since then, the Theatre Arts Club has awarded a scholarship to an outstanding Wayne State University drama student.

 We are also the trusted stewards of the Florence Steep Fund.
 Mrs. Steep, who served as the club president in 1967-69,

 was a member of TAC for over 50 years.
-Upon her death in 1991, Mrs. Steep bequeathed a monetary gift to the Theatre Arts Club
+Mrs. Steep bequeathed a monetary gift to the Theatre Arts Club in 1991

-for the purpose of maintaining the club's ability to perform local stage productions.
+in order to help maintain the club's ability to present local stage productions.

 While the social expectations for women changed from when the club was originally formed, the Theatre Arts Club